marcgithub23/pp1-fantasy-fun/README.md

 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of this website.
 - [GitHub](https://github.com/) was used to host the code of this website.
-- [TinyPNG](https://tinypng.com/) was used to optimise images for the website.

 ---